Gigaspaces/xap-docs/site/content/xap120adm/tuning-proxy-connectivity.markdown

 **Single Space**: A single remote space is treated as a clustered space with a single member.
 {{%/info%}}

-{{% note %}}
+{{% note "Optimizing Failure Detection"%}}
-**Optimizing Failure Detection**: When searching for an active server the default interval between samples is 100 milliseconds.
-If your system demands shorter failure detection, the sampling interval can be configured using the `space-config.proxy.router.active-server-lookup-sampling-interval` property (see [Configuration](#Configuration)). **Note**: This settings does not affect the failover duration (i.e. how long it takes for a backup space to become primary), it only affects how long it takes for a space proxy to discover the new primary space.
+When searching for an active server the default interval between samples is 100 milliseconds.
+If your system demands shorter failure detection, the sampling interval can be configured using the `space-config.proxy.router.active-server-lookup-sampling-interval` property (see [Configuration](#configuration)). **Note**: This settings does not affect the failover duration (i.e. how long it takes for a backup space to become primary), it only affects how long it takes for a space proxy to discover the new primary space.
 For more information refer to [Failure Detection](./troubleshooting-failure-detection.html).
 {{%/note%}}

 ## Partitioned Space